tensorpack/tensorpack/docs/tutorial/input-source.md

 		In tensorpack, TF queues are used to hide the "Copy to TF" latency, and TF `StagingArea` can help hide the "Copy to GPU" latency.
 		They are used by most examples in tensorpack.

+The benefits of using Python reader is obvious: it's much much easier to write Python to read different data format, handle corner cases in noisy data, preprocess, etc.

 ## InputSource